awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

 I:(4)
 *:_R_R_L54
-D:I must see the warm colors, and feel the wind on that land.
+D:I must see the warm colours, and feel the wind on that land.
  :I want to see a few cows among great rocks and sage brush.

 I:(5)